Pinto Bean Dip

 Large resealable plastic bag

-1 14.5 ounce can reduced sodium pinto beans, drained and rinsed or 2 cups prepared* dried pinto beans
+1 15 ounce can of no salt added pinto beans, drained and rinsed OR two cups prepared* dried pinto beans

 Optional toppings: shredded cheese, chopped tomatoes or onions, cilantro, jalapenos, etc.